PengjuZ/ChickenSV/README.md

 # ChickenSV
-The pipeline for genome assembly, annotation, pangenome construction, SNP and indel calling, and SV genotyping
+The pipeline for chicken genome assembly, genome annotation, pangenome construction, SNP and indel calling, and SV genotyping.